c2platform/ansible-collection-forgerock/roles/ds/README.md

 Modify the directory using [LDIF](https://en.wikipedia.org/wiki/LDAP_Data_Interchange_Format) by using `ds_modify`.
 This holds an ordered list of ldifs to be used to modify DS using `./ldapmodify`.

 #### Simple

+DS is checked for the existence of the DN as present on the first line of the LDIF.
+If the DN does not exist, the LDIF is applied.

 ```yaml
 ds_modify: